juliadavydenko/my-app/README.md

 This is a front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+[Frontend Mentor](https://www.frontendmentor.io) challenges help to improve coding skills by building realistic projects.

-**To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**

 ## The challenge is to build out this multi-step form and get it looking as close to the design as possible.